Yinka Shonibare CBE RA

 Shonibare has developed an extensive portfolio of public works.
 ‘Hibiscus Rising’, a new outdoor sculpture commissioned by the David Oluwale Memorial Association was unveiled in Aire Park as part of Leeds 2023, the city’s landmark year of culture.
 In July 2020, the sculptural commission ‘Bird Catcher’s Dilemma’ was unveiled at Salzburg Museum, Austria, celebrating 100 years of the Salzburg Festival.
 Shonibare’s ‘Nelson’s Ship in a Bottle’ was the 2010 Fourth Plinth Commission and was displayed in Trafalgar Square, London until January 2012.
 This work was later acquired by National Maritime Museum and is now permanently installed outside the museum's new entrance in Greenwich Park, London.
 In 2012 the Royal Opera House commissioned ‘Globe Head Ballerina’, which was on display on the building’s exterior in Covent Garden, London until 2017.

 Examples of Shonibare’s monumental ‘Wind Sculpture’ series have been exhibited in locations across the world.
 Iterations of this body of work have been displayed at Ndubuisi Kanu Park, Ikeja, Lagos, Nigeria (2015–2016); Smithsonian Institute, Washington DC (2016); Central Park, New York (2018); Princeton University, Princeton, New Jersey (2019); Greenway Public Park, Boston, Massachusetts (2020); Harvard Business School, Boston, Massachusetts (2021–2022) and at Expo 2020 Dubai, United Arab Emirates (2022).
-Sculptures from the series are permanently installed Royal Djurgården Sculpture Park in in Stockholm, Sweden (2022); Howick Place, London (2014) and Davidson College, North Carolina (2018).
+Sculptures from the series are permanently installed in Royal Djurgården Sculpture Park in Stockholm, Sweden (2022); Howick Place, London (2014) and Davidson College, North Carolina (2018).
 A new iteration, ‘Material (SG) I’, was unveiled at Whitman Walker Health Centre Commission, Washington DC in 2019 and the second edition was installed at 360 Rosemary, West Palm Beach, Florida in 2021.
-‘Material (SG) IV’ was installed at Frieze Sculpture Park at The Regent’s Park, London in 2023.
+‘Material (SG) IV’ is currently on display at Dulwich Picture Gallery, London.

 Notable public solo exhibitions include those at Serpentine, London, England (2024); Frederik Meijer Gardens & Sculpture Park, Michigan, USA (2022); Museum der Moderne, Salzburg, Austria (2021); M WOODS Art Community, Beijing, China (2020); The Arts House, Singapore (2020); British Museum, London, England (2019); Speed Art Museum, Louisville, Kentucky, USA; Hereford Cathedral, Hereford, England (2019); Richard H. Driehaus Museum, Chicago, Illinois (2019); Fukuoka Art Museum, Fukuoka, Japan (2019); Van Every/Smith Galleries at Davidson College, North Carolina, USA (2018); Fitzrovia Chapel, London, England (2018); Glynn Vivian Art Gallery, Swansea, England (2018); Busan Museum of Art, South Korea (2018); Howick Place, London, England (2018); Gemeentemuseum Helmond, Netherlands (2016); VISUAL Centre for Contemporary Art, Carlow, Ireland (2016); Turner Contemporary, Margate, England (2016); British Council UK/Nigeria, Lagos, Nigeria (2015-2016); Daegu Art Museum, Daegu, Korea (2015DHC/ART Foundation for Contemporary Art, Montréal, Québec (2015); Gerisch Stiftung, Neumünster, Germany (2014); Fondation Blachère, Apt, France (2014); Barnes Foundation, Philadelphia, Pennsylvania, USA (2014); Gdansk City Art Gallery, Gdansk, Poland (2014); Wroclaw Contemporary Museum, Wroclaw, Poland (2014); GL Strand, Copenhagen, Denmark (2014); Royal Museums Greenwich, London, England (2013); Yorkshire Sculpture Park, Wakefield, England (2013) (2014); Modern Art Museum of Fort Worth, Texas, USA (2013); San Diego Art Museum, San Diego, USA (2012); Israel Museum, Jerusalem, Israel (2010); Nouveau Musée National de Monaco, Monaco (2010); Alcalá 31 Centros de Arte, Madrid, Spain (2011) and Centro de Arte Moderno, Las Palmas de Gran Canaria, Spain (2011).